kim-marcel/basic_neural_network/README.md

 // Mutate the weights and biases of a Neural Network with custom probability nn.mutate(0.1);
 ```
-More detailed examples can be found below.

-## Download

-If you want to use this library you can download [v0.5](https://github.com/kim-marcel/basic_neural_network/releases/download/v0.5/basic_neural_network-v0.5.jar) here or check the release tab of this repository for other versions.

 ## Examples

 - [XOR solved with Basic Neural Network Library](https://github.com/kim-marcel/xor_with_nn)
 - [Doodle Classification in Processing](https://github.com/kim-marcel/doodle_classifier)

-If you want you can add your own projects, that were build with this library, to this list.
-Please send me a pull request.

 ## TODO